Updated January 2024

 Looking for quality training that can prepare you for either one of these healthcare careers?

 Check out the MOA program at Herzing College, available at our Toronto and Ottawa campuses.
-It's less than 12 months long and includes a 5-week internship at a local hospital or clinic.
+It's less than 12 months long and includes an internship at a local hospital or clinic.

 Need more info?
 An admissions advisor can answer any questions you have about career options, admission requirements, costs, financial aid, and more.